EddieJIV/osticket-prereqs/README.md

   - Make sure that it is named properly and in the correct region.
   - Click "Create" once more, confirming the process.

-<p>Congratulations!
+Congratulations!
  You have sucessfully set up the Resource Group necessary for installing osTicket on a Virtual Machine in Azure.
-To proceed to the next step, navigate back to the home page. </p>
+ To proceed to the next step, navigate back to the home page.

 <h2>Step 2: Creating your Virtual Machine</h2>